 So the stiffer the mast, the better the performance of the wind foil and perhaps even more importantly all the more stable (and therefore more fun and easier) it is to (learn) wind foil.

 Cheap is often expensive buy

 The wind foils in the price range up to about € 900,- often have a construction that is not rigid.
 Our experience is that the materials used and especially the mast are not stiff.
-These are the wind foils offered on marketplace a jab with the description that it is a ‘nice foil to learn’.
+These are the wind foils that are offered on marketplace for next ot nothing with the description that it is a ‘fun foil to learn it’.

 As mentioned above, our experience is that it is more difficult and less fun to learn the wind foiling!

 Carbon vs Aluminium

 Starboard is the only brand that has both a carbon and an aluminum variant in different lengths.
 Nice to juxtaposing starboard’s masts and experience the differences.
 Starboard’s carbon foils are approximately € 900 more expensive than the variant with an aluminium mast (the fuselage and wings are 100% identical).
 So nice comparison whether it’s worth that extra € 900.

 While foiling with the carbon mast, we feel that the mast bends when you put a lot of pressure.
 The mast seems to ‘set’.
 Actually, just like a big fin on a slalom board.
 We experience this as fine, it gives you feedback on what is happening and you can also use this bending with little wind to push with your feet a little, which keeps you up longer.
 These are qualities that particularly consider match foilers important.
 Bending the mast is limited and the carbon mast does not show noticeable.
 The mast is narrower and less thick than the aluminum mast from Starboard